-If you’ve been monitoring your carbs and missing bread, my recipe for keto cream cheese bread is about to change that once and for all.
+If you’ve been monitoring your carbs and missing bread, my recipe for keto cream cheese bread recipe is about to change that once and for all.

 This recipe produces a great tasting low carb bread that is airy, light and best of all it’s made with easy to come by ingredients.

 Since this keto cream cheese bread uses coconut flour, not only is it grain-free, gluten-free, and sugar-free, it’s also nut-free.

 The use of coconut flour makes it a recipe option for individuals who have to avoid nuts due to allergies but are able to consume coconut flour.
 Not a fan of coconut flour?
 Here is a Keto Cream Cheese Almond Flour Bread you may prefer.

 I already have several keto bread recipes on the site that people are using on a regular basis.
 A couple of popular ones right now are both my Keto Cornbread Recipe made with almond flour and my Keto Coconut Flour Cornbread.